codewithriza/SlotBot/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas or improvements, feel free to open an is sue or submit a pull request.
+If you have any ideas or improvements, feel free to open an issue or submit a pull request.

 If you find this project useful, please consider giving it a star on GitHub! 🌟